-Home birth is an opportunity to really connect with the deepest innermost part of ourselves as women.
-But more than this, home birth is safer than hospital birth during a pandemic.
+Home birth is an opportunity to find ourselves.
+And more than this, home birth is safer than hospital birth during a pandemic.

 Mother Earth is our home.
 It is the place of individual and collective creation.
 We seek safety and protection within our personal homes.
 Home is a place where we hope we are safe from marauders.
 It is a place where we fortify the walls and gates so we can relax inside and play, laugh and cry.
 Home is also a place where we are not exposed to the germs of strangers unless we invite them in.

 History tells us most women have given birth at or near the home.
 A hundred years ago, for the !Kung Bushman women of Southern Africa, a secluded spot in the grass and bushes near the encampment was ideal.
 While the danger of wild animals was ever present, the bacterial microbiome of the woman’s surroundings was rich and provided the baby with a bacterial dust bath that triggered the baby’s own immune response.

 Once the baby was born the mother would return to the tribe triumphant, secure that she had passed a major test to prove her strength and membership of the tribe.
 For women of other cultures, a temporary shelter separated from the main settlement, protected the mother and baby from illness that the main tribal group may spread.
 The point I make here is that birth was secluded and private, though not far from the group, thus ensuring a way to prevent cross contamination.